Lancia Thema: Second series

 A number of small visual updates were made to freshen the Thema's look.
 Upfront there was a more prominent grille with vertical instead of horizontal bars, and the turn indicators had been moved beneath the main headlamp units, under horizontal dark-tinted lenses.
 At the rear all model badging was removed, and the turn signals and backup lamp lenses were now tinted red.
-Finally the side rubbing strips, side skirts, wheel covers and 8-spoke alloy wheels were redesigned.
+Finally, the side rubbing strips, side skirts, wheel covers and 8-spoke alloy wheels were redesigned.
 The station wagon and the 8·32 received similar updates.
-With five engines available of the saloon, three on the SW (the two 16-valve petrols and the turbo diesel) and the 8·32, the Thema range consisted of nine different models.
+With five engines available on the saloon, three on the SW (the two 16-valve petrols and the turbo diesel), the Thema range consisted of nine different models.
 The different models received almost no visual distinctions, aside from the 8·32.
 Other models looked largely identical aside from badging, wheel dimensions, and wheel design (along with body-coloured mirror housings on top versions).
 Additionally the 4- and 6-cylinder petrol engines were also produced in catalytic converter-equipped versions, with slightly reduced output, for sale on markets where such equipment was mandatory.